Trekking in Nepal - Poon Hill

 Poon Trek Package

 Packing for the trek was challenging for me because we had to bring clothes for 5 days, including layers for the varying weather and keep our bags under the 15 kg limit for the porters.
-Each porter carried two k5-kg bags.
+Each porter carried two 10 - 15 kg bags.
 Although I would recommend taking most items with you, there were many shops in Pokhara selling gear at reasonable prices.
 I had never used a trekking pole but it came in handy especially coming down the steep steps on Days 3 and 4.

-We spent our first full day in Pokhara visiting the International mountain museum and the Tibetan Refugee camp before taking boat across the Lake and climbing up to world peace pagoda From there we enjoyed some great view of the Pokhara valley at dusk.
 The following day we set off to Nayapul to start our trek to Thikedunga (1,600 meters).
-The fairly easy 4-hours walk along the Burungdi Riber was a good warm-up for our first day of trekking.
+The fairly easy 4-hours walk along the Burungdi River was a good warm-up for our first day of trekking.
 Day 2 was a rude awakening as we climbed the 3,000 steep stone steps to Ulleri and continued through the alpine forest to Ghorepani (2,750 meters).
 The climb was strenuous, but we were able to stop when needed at the many teahouses that dotted the mountain trail.
 Lemon ginger honey tea became a favorite.

 In Ghorepani the temperature was considerably colder, and I was glad I had bought some extra layers.
 Day 3 was in many ways our reward day.
 We woke up early to view the sunrise from Poon Hill.
 At 3,190 meters this was the highest point of the trail.
-We were greeted at the summit by an amazing panoramic view of the mountains as the sun illuminated the snow=covered peaks in a multitude of pinks, orange and reds.
+We were greeted at the summit by an amazing panoramic view of the mountains as the sun illuminated the snow-covered peaks in a multitude of pinks, orange and reds.

 Day 3 continued with a breath-taking walk to the village of Tadapani.
 We passed through the rhododendron forest before arriving early evening at our teahouse with more amazing mountain views.
 The Fishtail Viewtop Lodge was probably one of my favorite evening on the trek.
 We had been told that the locals would gather after their evening meal and dance.
 It didn’t take much to persuade our young porters to share their favorite Nepalese music and movies.
 Such a fun memory !